pvhee/Drupal-Timeline/README.txt

 - http://code.google.com/p/simile-widgets/

-This module is a style plugin for the Views module that represents date information of nodes on horizontal or vertical timeline display.
+This module is a style plugin for the Views module that represents date information of nodes on horizontal timeline display.
 - http://drupal.org/project/views

 The timeline provides support for the Date module.
 CCK date fields can be used